wavefrontHQ/docs/integrations/csharp.md

 #### Step 2.
 Create a Wavefront Proxy Reporter and Register Metrics

-To create a reporter which will emit data to a Wavefront proxy every 5 seconds:{% raw %}
+To create a reporter which will emit data to a Wavefront proxy every 5 seconds:{% raw %}
 ```
 using System;
 using System.Collections.Generic;